queenofdowntime/square-one/tutorials/fizzbuzz-tdd.md

 # Intro to Test-Driven Development: Fizzbuzz

-**note: this tutorial is still being tested. if you encounter any problems, please open a github issue**

 ## Task:
 Using [TDD](https://www.agilealliance.org/glossary/tdd), write a program which will help you cheat at the drinking game fizzbuzz.